 Service Learning Requirement

-In keeping with the mission, values and tradition of Hilbert College, and in accordance with Hilbert College’s 2012 Strategic Plan, students will complete at least one service-learning experience as part of an academic course during their Hilbert College career in order to be eligible to graduate.
+In keeping with the mission, values and tradition of Hilbert College, students complete at least one service-learning experience as part of an academic course during their Hilbert College career in order to be eligible to graduate.

-Service learning will be incorporated into certain courses each semester at the discretion of the professor.
-Courses offering a service learning component are indicated in each semester's course schedule.
+Service learning is incorporated into certain courses each semester at the discretion of the professor.
+Courses offering a service-learning component are indicated in each semester's course schedule.

 Students who successfully complete the service-learning assignment for their class, including the required service agreements, time sheets, reflection activities and evaluation, will receive a designation on his or her records and transcripts indicating that service-learning has been completed.